handsOnpipeline/btp-kyma-day2-operations/documentation/cicd/create-webhook/README.md

 # Create a Webhook for the GitHub Repository

-Now that we have created the jobs for both UI's, Easy Franchies UI and Day 2 Operations UI, we can trigger the build manually.
+Now that we have created the jobs for both UI's, Easy Franchie UI and Day 2 Operations UI, we can trigger the build manually.
 What we actually want is that the build is triggered automatically each time when there is a change in the repository.
 Therefore, we will configure a webhook that reacts on changes.

 ## Enable the Webhook in Our Repository